New Hampshire Route 11: New Hampshire Route 11A

 New Hampshire Route 11A is a 12.852 mi east–west state highway.
 Its western terminus is at US 3 and NH 11 in Belmont, just west of the Laconia city line.
 Its eastern terminus is in the town of Alton at NH 11.
-Its western section in downtown Laconia is overlapped by the unsigned US 3 Business and then NH 107.
+Its western section in downtown Laconia is partly overlapped by US 3 Business and NH 107.

-NH 11A passes through the center of the town of Gilford.
-Gunstock Mountain Resort, a ski area, is also along the route.
+NH 11A passes through the center of Gilford.
+Gunstock Mountain Resort, a ski area, is also located along the route.

 New Hampshire Route 11B

 New Hampshire Route 11B, is a 5.185 mi north–south state highway in the Lakes Region.
-Its northern terminus is at US 3 in the city of Laconia on the shore of Lake Winnipesaukee.
-The southern terminus is at NH 11A in the town of Gilford.
+Its northern terminus is at US 3 in Laconia on the shore of Lake Winnipesaukee.
+The southern terminus is at NH 11A in Gilford.

 New Hampshire Route 11C

-New Hampshire Route 11C is a short north–south state highway running for 1.734 mi entirely in the town of Gilford.
+New Hampshire Route 11C is a short north–south state highway running for 1.734 mi entirely within the town of Gilford.
 Its southern terminus is at NH 11, just east of the northern end of the US 3 / NH 11 Super 2 freeway, and near the Laconia Municipal Airport.
 The northern terminus is at NH 11B.
 The road is named Lily Pond Road along its entire length.

+Former routes

 New Hampshire Route 11D

-New Hampshire Route 11D is a short state highway running for 3.29 mi entirely in the town of Alton.
+New Hampshire Route 11D was a short state highway running for 3.29 mi entirely within the town of Alton.
+The road is no longer signed or maintained by the New Hampshire Department of Transportation, but the road is still named "Route 11D."
 It acts as a local-traffic loop parallel to NH 11 along Alton Bay.